 Just joking!
 Of course, I have weaknesses, a whole wheelbarrow load full of them.
 Some of my weaknesses make my life very difficult indeed.

 For example, I want to rescue every cat, dog or horse in need.
-If this household is ruled by eleven animonsters today, it is because I cannot resist rescuing animals in difficulty.
-Our three cats (make that four, we have just rescued another one) and our dog are all rescues.
-So are two of our six horses.
+If this household is ruled by eight animonsters today, it is because I cannot resist rescuing animals in difficulty.
+Our three cats (make that four, we have just rescued another one) and our dog (RIP Melchi’ore) are all rescues.

 Which brings me to my horse obsession.
 My horse obsession is the reason why we are perpetually short of money.
 Our horses eat, sleep on or wear every spare penny that we can lay our hands on.
-It also means that I am permanently exhausted, looking after our herd of six is not a job for the faint-hearted.
+It also means that I am permanently exhausted, looking after our herd is not a job for the faint-hearted.
 I do try to get enough sleep…

 The problem is that I am a morning person.
 It does not matter what time I go to sleep, I wake up very early.
 Not as in wake-up-and-go-back-to-sleep, but wake up as in wide awake impossible-to-fall-asleep again.
 In the summer, it doesn’t matter so much, as it starts to get light from 5h30 onwards, so I can go outside and pester the horses.
 But in the winter, when it is pitch-dark till 9h00, I have several long hours to fill someway or another.
 So I write: blog posts, books, articles, e-mails, website pages, reports…you get the idea.